 Make sure you are well prepared before you set off on your European touring trip.
 You need to arrange for some breakdown cover so that your vehicle can be recovered if anything does go wrong.
 For this reason, startrescue.co.uk provide short term European breakdown cover.

-Of course, make sure you have got your travel documents, vehicle documents, GB stickers, high-vis vests and warning triangles.
+Of course, make sure you have got your travel documents, vehicle documents, UK stickers (formerly GB stickers), high-vis vests and warning triangles.

 Overall, driving rules are generally very similar abroad to in the UK but there tends to be some difference - not least the fact that you have to drive on the opposite side of the road!

 To help you with your research into local rules, here are some European touring tips for some of the countries you might drive through.